-A rather simple analysis reveals the usefulness of diversitywise MDS codes for the non-ergodic block-erasure channel.
-We show that these codes are optimal in this channel and we derive the expressions of their frame error rate as well as tight bounds on their bit-error rate.
+A rather simple analysis reveals the usefulness of blockwise MDS codes for the nonergodic block-erasure channel.
+In this correspondence, it is shown that these codes are optimal in this channel.
+Expressions of the corresponding word error rates as well as tight bounds on the bit error rate are derived.